 What will your UPS say if you are divorced?

 For reasons of privacy and other legislation and regulations, we are not permitted to mention data about your former partner on your UPS.
-However, if you made agreements with your former partner during your divorce or end of your registered partnership about the equalization (apportionment) of your pension (retirement pension and/or pre-pension capital and/or pre-pension), and you have forwarded these agreements to us and you have received a confirmation from us regarding the apportionment, then in this overview, your pension will be reduced by the so-called equalized pension (the pension for your former partner).
+However, if you made agreements with your former partner during your divorce or end of your registered partnership about the equalization (apportionment) of your pension (retirement pension and/or pre-pension capital and/or pre-pension), and you have forwarded these agreements to us and you have received a confirmation from us regarding the apportionment, then in this UPS, your pension will be reduced by the 'equalized pension' (the pension for your former partner).
 If your former partner dies, we will raise your pension back to the equalized pension.

-If you have made conversion agreements with your former partner, and you have forwarded the conversion agreements to the pension fund, and have you received a confirmation, the overview will only show your own pension agreements after the conversion.
+If you have made conversion agreements with your former partner, and you have forwarded the conversion agreements to the pension fund, and you have received a confirmation, the UPS will only show your own pension entitlements after the conversion.
 In that case, your former partner has his or her own pension entitlement from the conversion.

-For more information on pensions and divorce, check the website under 'What happens in the event of....
-Divorce'.
+For more information on pensions and divorce, check the website under 'What happens if....
+Divorce and pension'.

 PDN has drawn up a revised recovery plan and submitted it to DNB.
-In the recovery plan, PDN demonstrated that, based on the financial situation at the end of 2020, there are sufficient recovery assets to grow within the recovery plan period chosen by PDN of ten years up to the required funding level without curtailment or any other measures having to be taken.
+PDN’s recovery plan demonstrated that, based on the financial situation at the end of 2021, there are sufficient recovery assets to grow within the recovery plan period chosen by PDN of ten years up to the required funding level without any other measures having to be taken.